 How to Design the Perfect Diet for Building Massive Muscle

-So the first step is to calculate how many calories you need to be consuming in total.
+So the first step is calculating how many calories you need to consume.

 To do this, you need to work out your active metabolic rate.
 Essentially, this means that you will be calculating how many calories you burn on an average given day.

 Consuming more calories than your active metabolic rate is crucial because it signals the body that you are in times of plenty.
 In other words, your body can focus on being more anabolic and helping you build muscle rather than burning tissue for energy.